Briesen (Mark)

-Briesen (Mark) (/de/; Brzezin) is a village and a municipality in the Oder-Spree district, Brandenburg, Germany.
+Briesen (Mark) (/de/) is a village and a municipality in the Oder-Spree district, Brandenburg, Germany.
 It is situated east of the capital Berlin, between the towns Fürstenwalde and Frankfurt an der Oder.
 Briesen was first mentioned in 1403.

 History

 From 1815 to 1947, Briesen was part of the Prussian Province of Brandenburg, from 1947 to 1952 of the State of Brandenburg, from 1952 to 1990 of the Bezirk Frankfurt of East Germany and since 1990 again of Brandenburg.

 Local government

 Since 2014 the municipality Briesen consists of the villages Alt Madlitz, Biegen, Briesen, Falkenberg and Wilmersdorf.
 It is part of Amt Odervorland.
 Its governing council, dealing with local affairs, consists of 12 seats.